-Southeastern Illinois College is recognized by the Illinois Community College Board as a degree granting institution.
+Southeastern Illinois College is recognized by the Illinois Community College Board and the Illinois Board of Higher Education as a degree granting institution.
 The College is accredited by the Higher Learning Commission.

 Higher Learning Commission 230 South LaSalle Street, Suite 7-500 Chicago, IL 60604 info@hlcommission.org (800) 621-7440/312-263-0456